Preliminary analysis of growth data for efflux experiment¶

 output : DataFrame

-Pandas DataFrame containing time series data.
+Polars DataFrame containing time series data.

 """

-with open(fname, "rb") as fp:
+with open(fname, "r", encoding="ISO-8859-1") as f:

-# How many lines in footer to skip
+# How many total lines to read

-skipfooter = n_rows - last_row - 1
+n_rows = last_row - header_row

 # Read in data frame

-df = pd.read_csv(
+df = pl.read_csv(

 )